 A while back, I invited some INeedCoffee contributors to submit stories of their worst cup of coffee ever.
 Alex Scofield did such a good job on Alex’s Worst Cup of Coffee Ever that I never got around to telling my tale.
 I think it is time I shared my worst cup of coffee ever story.

 I was 17 years old and I never tasted coffee.
 I had no interest in the beverage.
 What I was interested in was finding a way to pay for college, so I joined the Army National Guard.
 My basic training was at Fort Benning, Georgia.
 On a military base (or at least ours) all the soldiers needed to have their shirt sleeves up or down.
 We were coming out of summer and heading into the cool autumn, so our sleeves were still up.
 Each morning got colder and colder.

 Future Coffee Fanatic?

-On one bitter cold morning, all the troops were told to wait outside the barracks.
+On one bitterly cold morning, all the troops were told to wait outside the barracks.
 I don’t recall exactly what the vessel carrying the coffee was, but it was multi-gallon.
 I had no interest in coffee, but I watched as a few soldiers grabbed a Styrofoam cup and poured a cup of coffee.
 They sipped the coffee and it appeared they were warming up.
 I was still a few months away from my 18th birthday and that was the first moment of my life where I considered drinking coffee.